maxrjones/zarr-at-scale-presentation/site/in-browser.md

 ## Why it matters

 - **No tiling pipeline:** skip the offline pre-render, the tile cache, and the tile server
-- **Native cloud-native:** the data lives in Zarr on object storage, the renderer reads it directly
+- **Cloud-optimized:** the data lives in Zarr on object storage, the renderer reads it directly
 - **Laptop-grade performance:** the GPU does the heavy lifting

 ## Live demos